 One of the advantages of someone running your own business can be hiring family members.
 But when including family members in business operations, certain tax treatments and employment tax rules apply.
 Here are some facts to know when working with a spouse, parent or child.

-If spouses carry on a business together and share in the profits and losses, they may be partners whether or not they have a formal partnership agreement.
-If so, they should report income or loss from the business on Form 1065.
-They should not report the income on a Schedule C (Form 1040) in the name of one spouse as a sole proprietor.
-But, the spouses can elect not to treat the joint venture as a partnership by making a qualified joint venture election.
+If spouses carry on a business together and share in the profits and losses, they may be partners whether or not you have a formal partnership agreement.
+If so, you should report income or loss from the business on Form 1065.
+You should report the income on a Schedule C (Form 1040) in the name of one spouse as a sole proprietor.

 Qualified joint venture